 The works included the design, supply, construction, installation, completion, testing and commissioning of 111 km of Intermediate Pressure (7bar) 400/315mm diameter HDPE and 300/250mm NB Welded Steel Pipe.
 This forms part of the infrastructure required for Dungannon, Coalisland, Magherafelt, Cookstown, Omagh, Enniskillen and Derrylin.

-The project was a Joint Venture between Murphy International Ltd and GMC Utilities Ltd.
+The project was a Joint Venture between Murphy Ireland and GMC Utilities Ltd.

 The Gas to the West Project has posed a number of interesting challenges, not least working in close proximity to the public.
 The project involved road works on public roads, including works in built up areas.